 Julia gave birth on 19 June 1945.
 Her daughter, named Victoria Elizabeth, was born at the Salvation Army’s Elmswood Infirmary on Liverpool’s North Mossley Hill Road.

-After pressure from Julia's family, Victoria was given up for adoption to a Norwegian Salvation Army captain, Peder Pedersen, and his wife Margaret.
-The child was renamed Ingrid Marie Pedersen and was raised in Norway.
+After pressure from Julia’s family, Victoria was given up for adoption to a Norwegian Salvation Army captain, Peder Pedersen, and his wife Margaret.
+The child was renamed Ingrid Marie Pedersen and was raised in Crosby, England.

 John Lennon was never told about his half-sister’s existence.
 Ingrid discovered her famous sibling, however, in 1966 while working as a nurse.
 Wishing to get married, she had to produce her birth certificate and found that she was related to a Beatle.